-The Regulatory Science Network (RSN) is comprised of 8 Australian Government agencies and departments responsible for regulating chemicals and biological agents in Australia.
+The Regulatory Science Network (RSN) is a network of Australian Government agencies and departments responsible for regulating chemicals and biological agents in Australia.
 Each agency covers specific duties but all have common components to their work.

 The Australian Pesticides and Veterinary Medicines Authority (APVMA) is a member of the RSN, other members include: